Family Law Mediation

 These processes are less formal than going to court and are generally much less draining, both financially and emotionally, on the people involved.

-Once the certificate has been filled in and signed by the family dispute resolution practitioner, it can be presented to the court in an application for orders.
+Once the certificate has been filled in and signed by the family law mediator, it can be presented to the court in an application for orders.

-Family dispute resolution practitioners are registered with the Attorney-General’s Department.
+Family law mediators are registered with the Attorney-General’s Department.

-Couples require a section 60I certificate when they file an application to go to court to seek orders in relation to a child.
+Family law mediation is compulsory for a parent that wants to file an application to go to court to seek orders in relation to a child.

 Parenting orders are the most common type of application to the court.